 Coginchaug students are encouraged to participate in extra and co-curricular activities.
 No activities will start before 2:30 p.m. so that students may see teachers at the end of the day.
-The following list includes clubs and activities and their advisors.
+The following list includes clubs and activities.